deanbot/ps-gametime/ABOUT.md

 Some indicators the job is a daily:

 - the real benefit of this job comes from building it into a daily practice
-- you receive deminisihing returns from completing this job more than once in a given day
+- you receive diminishing returns from completing this job more than once in a given day
 - completing this job helps you be the person who will achieve your goal

 Some indicators the job is rare: